-Your AI code generators are your new net-negative developer
+Your AI code generators are your new net-negative developers

 ...and they can generate bad code far faster than any human...